Attention, IT Department: You are no longer needed.

 Imagine this scenario

 You’re an organization with 2,000 employees, and your 50-person marketing department turns to Dropbox for Business.
-That costs about $125 per user annually, on their middle of the road plan.
-That’s only $6,250.
+That costs about 25 per user annually, on their middle-of-the-road plan.
+That’s only ,250.
 But considering all those other costs, you’re multiplying that number by eight.
-That’s a $50,000 annual investment when you consider both the visible and hidden costs.
+That’s a 0,000 annual investment when you consider both the visible and hidden costs.

-Not all Shadow IT should be treated equally, but there the type that should be locked-down right now is file-related Shadow IT.
-Letting files live unmonitored in various insecure places can lead to hefty regulatory fines, data breaches and even lawsuits.
-Tack those figures onto the $1.5 million we just covered and you’re easily looking at an eight-figure nightmare for your business.
+Not all Shadow IT should be treated equally, but they’re the type that should be locked-down right now is file-related Shadow IT.
+Letting files live unmonitored in various insecure places can lead to hefty regulatory fines, data breaches, and even lawsuits.
+Tack those figures onto the .5 million we just covered and you’re easily looking at an eight-figure nightmare for your business.

 Luckily for IT, those same eight-figure numbers can help when speaking to managers and executives about file-related Shadow IT.
 They’ll want a solution, especially with all the headaches we’ve uncovered, and we’ll get to those shortly.

 Another reason companies ignore Shadow IT is that the cause is deep within several departments.
 There’s no one easy solution in a single department, which leads to everyone coming down with a case of “it’s not my problem.”

 On the surface, Shadow IT looks like an IT department issue, which is why they’re always the ones blamed.
 But chat with any IT professional and you’ll see the frustration they feel when faced with the Shadow IT issues that plague their company.
 Employees and management bypass them on tech decisions and then turn back to IT when they need help fixing applications and devices that IT had never even seen, let alone installed.